giraffa-analytics/yt2024_housing_price_app/README.md

 # yt2024_housing_price_app
-From Jupyter Notebook to web application: deploy your first ML model!
+From Jupyter Notebook to API: deploy your first ML model!

 1. Create a virtual environment